 How To Stay In Shape With A Housework Workout

 It might be unseasonably warm this year, but for some, it might still be too cold to go outside to exercise.
-We recently discussed some indoor exercises you can do to help you stay fit over the winter months, but you might also want to consider another set of exercises that will not only help you keep you in shape but can also contribute to a cleaner house.
+We recently discussed some indoor exercises you can do to help you stay fit over the winter months, but you might also want to consider another set of exercises that will not only help you keep in shape but can also contribute to a cleaner house.

 We’re talking about the housework workout, of course!
 Too often, we look at our household chores as an impediment to getting exercise.
 But with this method, the housework becomes the exercise!